-The academic year is divided in two semesters.
+The academic year is divided into two semesters.
 The first begins in late August and ends before the Christmas holidays; the second begins in mid-January and ends in May.

-There is a one week midsemester holiday in the fall, a short Thanksgiving recess, a winter vacation of approximately a month between semesters in the spring.
+There is a one week midsemester holiday in the fall, a short Thanksgiving recess, a winter vacation of approximately a month between semesters.
 There is a week midsemester holiday and a short Easter recess.